Once the season is open, you can see many waterfowl hunters gleaming with joy.

 12. Spend More Time Out in the Wild

-Perhaps one of the best waterfowl shooting tips is the best timing.
+Perhaps one of the best waterfowl shooting tips is to have the best timing.
 When migrating, most birds land when dusk approaches to rest, and that’s the best time to target a few more before calling it a day.

 The ideal time for such a hunting experience is during the migration season.
 Birds must rest, which makes them sitting targets for patient hunters.